Understanding Practifi Protect

 Overview

 As gatekeepers to valuable client data, wealth management firms are attractive targets for cyberattacks.
-Our Practifi Protect platform add-on provides comprehensive protection so your firm can protect client data, improve oversight and proactively prepare for audits as you continue to scale.
+Our Practifi Protect add-on helps your firm protect client data, improve oversight, and proactively prepare for audits as your firm continues to grow.

 Please note: Practifi Protect is an add-on service.
-If you'd like to learn more, please contact your Client Success Manager.
+If you'd like to learn more, please get in touch with your Client Success Manager.

 Understanding Practifi Protect

-Practifi Protect gives your firm access to enhanced features to safeguard your data and meet stricter cybersecurity regulations.
-With the comprehensive protection Practifi Protect provides, your firm can enforce governance, strengthen compliance and increase transparency across departments, branches and networks.
+Practifi Protect gives your firm access to enhanced features that safeguard your data and help you meet stricter cybersecurity regulations.
+With Practifi Protect, your firm can enforce governance, strengthen compliance, and increase transparency across departments, branches, and networks.

 Practifi Protect provides three main tools for Practifi Administrators:

 • Shield Platform Encryption - This allows firms to define encryption policies for fields on standard and custom objects.
 These fields are encrypted at rest and not just when transmitted over a network.
-This means that even if Salesforce’s data centers were compromised, fields that have been encrypted would be very difficult for bad actors to access.
+This means that even if Salesforce’s data centers were compromised, encrypted fields would be very difficult for bad actors to access.
 For more information, please see this documentation on Salesforce Shield Platform Encryption.

 • Event Monitoring Analytics - This gives firms access to Event Logs and several pre-built dataflows and dashboards (see below) to make the Event Logs accessible for business users to view and analyze.
 To learn more, please see this Salesforce documentation.

-• Enhanced Field Audit Trail - This tool enhances the default field audit trail feature within Salesforce and extends the number of trackable fields per object from 20 to 60.
-Additionally, it gives firms the option to retain changes to audited fields for 10 years.
-Without this, firms can only view field history for 18 months.
+• Field Audit Trail - This tool enhances the default Field History Tracking feature within Salesforce and extends the number of trackable fields per object from 20 to 60.
+Additionally, it allows firms to retain changes to audited fields indefinitely until they are manually deleted.
+Without Field Audit Trail, firms can only view field history for 18 months.
 You can learn more here.

-To effectively implement Practifi Protect, you want to understand exactly what it is that you're protecting your organization from and how you can combine Protect's tools with the existing capabilities of Practifi to achieve it.
+To effectively implement Practifi Protect, you need to understand what you're protecting your organization from and how to combine Protect's tools with Practifi's existing capabilities.
 We've provided some examples below to get you started.

 Threat Control/s

-A rogue agent breaches the Salesforce platform and obtains copies of the personally-identifying information of your clients.
+A rogue agent breaches the Salesforce platform and obtains copies of your clients' personally identifiable information.

 • Protect those fields using encryption at rest with Platform Encryption, making the data that the agent obtains indecipherable to them while remaining the same to your internal users.